<?xml version='1.0' encoding='UTF-8'?>

 </description>

-<author>hidden (streetlightcadence)</author>
+<author>hidden (itsmike)</author>

-<guid isPermaLink="false">https://streetlightcadence.com/oxygen-music-video/</guid>
+<guid isPermaLink="false">https://mikeshuey.com/i-quit-my-successful-youtube-channel/</guid>

 </item>